Allbirds: Silicon Valley and fashion

 The Wall Street Journal and The New York Times reported that Allbirds initially became popular among tech-industry professionals, particularly in Silicon Valley.
 The brand's minimalist, logo-free design and eco-friendly wool fabric resonated with the tech community, leading to popular adoption of Allbirds as an unofficial uniform among American "tech bros."
 Some observers have used the shoes to critique Silicon Valley's influence on corporate culture in the United States.
 A New Yorker article by Rachel Syme said that the shoes "cannot really be categorized as ugly footwear, because the idea behind them is not proud unstylishness but technical perfection."
 Syme links the shoes to the increased presence of casual wear in the white-collar workforce, where sneakers have gained acceptance over traditional dress shoes.
 A white-collar worker might then signify their values and differentiate themselves from colleagues by engaging in conspicuous consumption, buying shoes with an environmental mission.
 New York Times critic Jon Caramanica called Allbirds shoes "studiously unstylish", connecting the shoes' utility and the occupations of their wearers by saying that they are "for people who poke around in the code on the websites they visit, and who would prefer not to think too hard about their footwear choices."

 Journalism professor Myles Ethan Lascity describes the shoes' sustainable framing as "anti-fashion", referring to a style of dress that is indifferent to trends in fashion.
 Lascity ties Allbirds' anti-fashion identity to Uniqlo, which he said promotes itself as a technology brand rather than a clothing company.
 In Allbirds' case, the company frames itself as a sustainability brand rather than a shoe company.

 Other observers, such as Ian Servantes of Inverse, critiqued the shoes for gentrifying the sneaker market historically associated with Black culture in the United States.
 Servantes said that the shoes' appeal to stereotypically affluent, white Silicon Valley workers lacks authenticity in the sneaker subculture.

-US Congressman Jared Huffman speaking a store in San Francisco in 2020.
+US Congressman Jared Huffman (right) and Joey Zwillinger (left) speaking at a store in Washington, DC in 2020.